PNZ-lab/Gene_Expression_Scanner/README.md

 # PECAN_scanner.py:
 The purpose of this script is to explore correlations between genes in the PECAN dataset.
 There are four applications of this script:
 1. Replace 'target' in section 4 and run that cell
    - This script will create a waterfall graph with genes ranked based on Pearson's R
-		- Breakpoints will be identified using the Kneedle algorithm
-		- All genes with their R- and p-values will be written to a csv together with their position relative to the breakpoints
+   - Breakpoints will be identified using the Kneedle algorithm - All genes with their R- and p-values will be written to a csv together with their position relative to the breakpoints
-	2. Replace 'target' and 'target2' in section 5 and run that cell
+3. Replace 'target' and 'target2' in section 5 and run that cell
    - Script will create a graph and calculate Pearson's R and associated p-value for the two specified genes
-	3. Replace 'gene' and 'clin_col' in cell 6 and run that cell Script will create a series of boxplots for the expression levels for patients separated by unique values in a column in the clinical dataset
+5. Replace 'gene' and 'clin_col' in cell 6 and run that cell
+   - Script will create a series of boxplots for the expression levels for patients separated by unique values in a column in the clinical dataset
-	4. Replace 'gene' in section 7 and run that cell.
+7. Replace 'gene' in section 7 and run that cell - Script will generate a Kaplan-Meier graph for event-free survival for that gene
-		Script will generate a Kaplan-Meier graph for event-free survival for that gene
+   - Script will generate a Kaplan-Meier graph for event-free survival for that gene

 Sidenote: On this github you can find PECAN_CNS_Scanner.py, specifically written to compare levels of expression across different levels of invasion of the central nervous system of patients in the PeCan dataset.
 Also - some of the functionalities of this script may rely on KTC_functions.py which you can find on this GitHub.